EBISPOT/ols4/README.md

     cd $OLS4_HOME

-To load the testcases and start Neo4J, Solr, the backend and the frontend, run:
+To load a testcase and start Neo4J and Solr, run:

-    ./teststack.sh
+    ./dev-testing/teststack.sh <rel_configurl> <rel_outdir>
+where `<rel_configurl>` is the a JSON config file, and `<rel_outdir>` the output directory, both relative from
+$OLS4_HOME, i.e.:

+    ./dev-testing/teststack.sh ./testcases/owl2-primer/minimal.json output/

+Once Neo4J and Solr is up, to start the backend (REST API) you can run:

+    ./dev-testing/start-backend.sh

+Once the backend is up, you can start the frontend with:

+    ./dev-testing/start-frontend.sh

 Once you are done testing, to stop everything: